About the Carroll Symphony Orchestra

 The Carroll Symphony Orchestra was established in 2002 through a grant, secured by State House Representative Tracy Stallings, from the State of Georgia General Appropriations budget.
 The Carroll County Board of Commissioners officially formed the Carroll Symphony Orchestra under the Carroll Tomorrow umbrella and gave Terry Lowry the task of forming the Board of Directors, selecting players and organizing the first performance, which took place on October 19, 2002, at the newly constructed Carrollton Cultural Arts Center.
 In the spring of 2003 the CSO Foundation Board of Directors convened and began its fundraising and marketing efforts.
 In due time the CSO adopted by-laws, elected officers and successfully completed the process of becoming an independent non-profit 501(c)(3) organization.
 Since that time the CSO has performed regular masterwork series and family pops concerts and has developed an extensive Music Education Outreach program, which reaches thousands of students in the West Georgia area each school year.

-Since 2002, the CSO has presented over 300 performances.
+Since 2002, the CSO Foundation has presented over 600 performances.
 The Carroll Symphony Orchestra season includes the Fourth of July Sounds of Liberty Concert with fireworks on the grounds of the Carrollton City School System, Discover Music Concerts for students, and CSO Masterworks series.
 It also includes performances by the Carrollton Wind Ensemble at veteran’s events, schools, churches and nursing homes, and performances by the CSO sponsored chamber ensemble Atlanta by Six and by the Carrollton Jazz Orchestra.
-The Symphony also has performed with Griffin Choral Arts, Collegium Vocale of Decatur,the Choirs of First Baptist Church, Carrollton Presbyterian Church, Carrollton First United Methodist Church, the UWG Choral Program, the UWG Opera Workshop, St. Timothy’s Episcopal Church, and the Thomas A. Dorsey Festival and other community events.
+The Symphony also has performed with Griffin Choral Arts, Collegium Vocale of Decatur,the Choirs of First Baptist Church, Carrollton Presbyterian Church, Carrollton First United Methodist Church, the University of West Georgia Choral Program, the UWG Opera Workshop, St. Timothy’s Episcopal Church, and the Thomas A. Dorsey Festival Choir.